-The following should be read in conjunction with the Company's Consolidated Financial Statements and the related Notes that appear in Item 1 of this Report.
-References to "Note" or "Notes" refer to the Notes to the Company's Consolidated Financial Statements.
+The following should be read in conjunction with Cavco Industries, Inc. and its subsidiaries' (collectively, the "Company" or "Cavco") Consolidated Financial Statements and the related Notes that appear in Item 1 of this Report.
+References to "Note" or "Notes" pertain to the Notes to the Company's Consolidated Financial Statements.